theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ![Set up TailwindCSS](art/NPM-Shortcuts-1.png)

-This will import the Tailwind CSS node modules and configure your `tailwind.config.js`.
+This will import the Tailwind CSS node modules and configure your `tailwind.config.{js,cjs,mjs,ts,cts,mts}`.

 **Using the standalone Tailwind CSS CLI:**
 - If you have the Tailwind CSS CLI installed, you can click 'Set up Tailwind CSS (use CLI)' instead once you have specified the CLI path in Tools > Options > Tailwind CSS IntelliSense > Tailwind CLI path.